Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Award: BEST FOR LEISURE RIDERS

-WHY WE LIKE IT: This battery has a stylish design that will add visual interest to any electric ride.
+WHY WE LIKE IT: This battery has a unique design that will add visual interest to any electric ride.
 It comes with a high-quality plate that provides near-universal compatibility with various two-wheelers.

 The X-go electric bike battery features high-quality lithium-ion cells that provide plenty of power.
-This battery is recommended for bikes with motors of 50W to 750W.
-It has variants of 36V, 48V, and 52V, so it is suitable for a wide variety of motors.
+This battery is recommended for bikes with motors of 200W to 350W.
 A four-pin connector plate simplifies installation on the bike.
 With a charging time of 3 to 5 hours, this battery provides ease of use.
 However, the included hardware is inadequate for mounting on some bikes.

 This X-go electric bike battery has a safety lock and two keys for security.
 It has an LED battery-level indicator that simplifies monitoring.
 The included base simplifies installation on the frame.
 This battery has a BMS system that staves off over-current, short circuits, overcharging, and other safety drawbacks.
 It exceeds 1000 cycles and retains about 80% of its capacity after 1000 cycles.
 The battery is CE and MSDS certified for safety and efficiency.
 It’s versatile and works with large-tire, city commuter, and snow beach mountain bikes.